 If the Provisioning Server crashes, it creates a core file.
 Collect the core file from the Provisioning Server's working directory, which is either /tmp by default or another directory you specify using an environment variable.
-For information on how specify the working directory, refer to "Specifying the Core File Location" on page 2-18.
+For information on how specify the working directory, see "Specifying the Core File Location" on page 2-17.

-Un-installation Instuctions
+Un-installation Instructions

-If you decide you want to un-install Version 2.0 of the Provisioning Server and Application Toolkit, use the pkgrm utility:
+If you decide you want to un-install the current version of the Provisioning Server and Application Toolkit, use the pkgrm utility: